Virtual and Live Classes

 Virtual Class September 7-9, 2021

 Satellite communications dominate current and planned military and government communications systems and make Net-Centric Warfare possible.
-This course provides a review of current and future military satellite communications.
+This class provides a review of current and future military satellite communications.
 Internet protocol (IP) and IP over Satellite (IPoS) are addressed, showing this protocol's strengths and weaknesses as a facilitator of Net-Centric warfare.
 All of the current and future military and commercial satellite systems are described, including MILSATCOM's evolution.
 The topics provide a perspective of satellite communications for military applications.

-OBJECTIVE—This course describes the fundamental aspects of satellite communication systems engineering with emphasis on the description of current and projected satellite networks in a net-centric and transitional communications environment.
+OBJECTIVE: This class describes the fundamental aspects of satellite communication systems engineering with emphasis on the description of current and projected satellite networks in a net-centric and transitional communications environment.

 Introduction and System Review

 - Basic Principles of Satellite Communications, frequencies, orbits, design rationale

 - Overview of Military Satellite Communications Systems, including UHF, SHF, and EHF architectures

 - Model of a satellite communications system